samuelwill/angular-code-review-checklist/README.md

 - [ ] Developer understands the difference between containers and components and each component is only responsible for one of these roles
 - [ ] All components declared using ChangeDetectionStrategy.OnPush
 - [ ] Any unused lifecycle hooks have been removed
+- [ ] Any code not directly related to presentation has been moved out of components into services

 ### Services
 - [ ] HTTP services are separated from services that perform business logic